Dr Ruth Riley

 Academic and research departments

-Workforce, Organisation and Wellbeing (WOW) research cluster, School of Health Sciences.About
+Workforce, Organisation and Wellbeing (WOW) Expert Group, School of Health Sciences.About

 Biography

 I am an applied medical sociologist and qualitative methodologist.
-My research uses inter-disciplinary approaches to investigate the contexts/causes of occupational distress, including working conditions and cultures, experienced by healthcare professionals, and approaches to preventing it.
+My research uses qualitative and inter-disciplinary approaches to investigate the contexts/causes of distress and suicidality, including workplace injustices, working conditions and cultures, experienced by healthcare professionals.
+This research contests neoliberal individualised approaches which pathologise NHS staff.
+Instead, my work focuses on occupational, political, systemic and cultural contexts in which staff work and and how they impact on the emotional and psychological health of NHS staff.

-My previous research explored occupational sources of distress experienced by GPs and junior doctors; my current research explores the impact of NHS staff suicide on their colleagues and teams to develop postvention guidance for the NHS.
-My future research will look to other NHS staff and public sector workers to examine work-related distress and approaches to improving access to support.
+My previous research explored contexts contributing to distress in GPs and then junior doctors; my recent research project explored the impact of NHS staff suicide on their colleagues and teams to develop the first evidence-based postvention guidance for the NHS.

 Areas of specialism